Vulture funds smell blood from Spanish bank woes

 MORE PRESSURE

-Fortress Investment Group (FIG.N), Oak Hill, Corsair Capital, TPG, and Apollo are among many other firms looking at Spain's banking sector, bankers said, with U.S. investment banks also in the mix.
+Fortress Investment Group, Oak Hill, Corsair Capital, TPG, and Apollo are among many other firms looking at Spain's banking sector, bankers said, with U.S. investment banks also in the mix.

-Private equity groups Lone Star and Blackstone (BX.N), which have bought portfolios of distressed property loans from Britain's bailed out Royal Bank of Scotland (RBS.L) and Lloyds (LLOY.L), could also look at Spain, industry sources said.
+Private equity groups Lone Star and Blackstone, which have bought portfolios of distressed property loans from Britain's bailed out Royal Bank of Scotland and Lloyds , could also look at Spain, industry sources said.

 The notion that private equity firms could ride to the rescue of Spain's banks during a three-year wave of consolidation among ailing cajas has remained just a tantalising prospect.